emilyb7/HTML-templating-with-Google-Apps-Script/README.md

   .evaluate();
 }
 ```
-We can check out what our app looks like by clicking on "Publish" >> "Deploy as web app" and then clicking on "latest code".
+We can check out what our app looks like by clicking on ```Publish >> Deploy as web app``` and then clicking on "latest code".

+You'll be taken to the development version of your app, which you can use for testing at any time.

-Our page has no functionality and does not load any data, but the structure is there.
+Our page has no functionality and does not load any data, but the structure is now there.

 First we need to work on the drop-down menu, which should list the names of the applicants in the spreadsheet.
 These names need to be available before the page loads, so we'll use a scriptlet.